What changes in me in a changing climate? How are living systems responding to more regular disruptions to seasonal shifts? How am I?

 Phenomenology is the study of lived experience, a philosophy of meaning-making rooted in presence and perception.

-An omen—a portent, a sign—offers warning.
+An omen is a portent, a sign, and offers warning.